macornwell/MusksUltimateMessageSafe/README.md

 - The C++ version requires gmp and zlib.
 - The Python version requires sympy.
 - The JavaScript version requires mocha, pako, and big-integer.
+- The Haskell version requires the Haskell stack.

 ## FAQ
 **1. Are there any hints?
 I can't figure it out.**